2020 Federal Holiday Dates

 Recreation centers at public parks including indoor swimming pools are closed on holidays.

 Businesses closed on a few national holidays

-- Grocery stores are sometimes closed on Thanksgiving and Christmas, though closures may vary widely even among chain stores.
+Grocery stores are sometimes closed on New Year’s Day, >Thanksgiving, and Christmas, though closures may vary widely even among chain stores.
 If they are open, they may have adjusted hours, opening later or closing earlier.